-A new Equinix data centre has opened in Melbourne Australia, a city that is quickly becoming known as a leading smart city.
+A new Equinix data center has opened in Melbourne Australia, a city that is quickly becoming known as a leading smart city.

 Digital innovation is transforming the ability of today's businesses to extend market reach, respond flexibly to new customer requirements and deploy the controls needed for security and compliance, Equinix states.